nus-cs2103/website-base/admin/tp-tasks-fragment.md

   * For convenience, let us call it a 'User Guide draft', although it is not meant to resemble [the final form of the UG]({{ url_ab3_upstream_website }}/UserGuide.html)).
   * Use a medium that is convenient for collaboration (e.g., a GoogleDoc).
   * The content need not be polished.
 Don't waste time in formatting, copy editing etc.
+  * You may limit this UG draft to only a description of the features %%i.e., omit sections such as Quick Start, FAQ, Known Issues,  Command summary%%
 * **For each feature, specify the following:**
   * What it does
   * The precise command format
-  * example commands %%(to show how the command is used)%%
+  * Example commands %%(to show how the command is used)%%
-  * acceptable values for each parameter %%e.g., if a command takes a person name as a parameter, what inputs are accepted as valid person names?%%
+  * Acceptable values for each parameter %%e.g., if a command takes a person name as a parameter, what inputs are accepted as valid person names?%%
-  * precise expected outputs when the command succeeds %%e.g., changes in the GUI, messages shown to the user%%
+  * Precise expected outputs when the command succeeds %%e.g., changes in the GUI, messages shown to the user%%
-  * precise expected outputs when the command fails %%e.g., what are the error messages shown when a specific parameter is invalid, missing, specified multiple times, etc.%%
+  * Precise expected outputs when the command fails %%e.g., what are the error messages shown when a specific parameter is invalid, missing, specified multiple times, etc.%%<br>
+    FAQ: Is it normal to include such details in a UG?<br>
+    Answer: No. Consider this as an 'internal draft' version of the eventual UG.
+These extra details can be omitted when we transfer this content to the real UG later.
   * Relevant UI mock-ups %%(they can be hand-drawn or created using a tool such as PowerPoint, PlantUML, Figma, etc. -- they can be very low-fidelity mock-ups, as they are meant to be temporary)%%
 * **You are welcome to (but not required to) follow AB3** when defining the behavior of the new features %%e.g., use similar command formats, input validation rules, error message formats%%.
 * While doing this, ensure the features written by each member fit together to form a cohesive product, and meet other grading criteria of the _product design_ aspect.
 This might require several rounds of refinement.
 You are encouraged to pee-review feature details written by other team members and refine the overall product design together.